 Evidence is also in the form of genealogies.
 1 Chronicles 6, for example, details 19 generations from the time of the Exodus to the time of David (verses 18-22).
 If the Exodus really was in the 13th century, that would mean each new generation (in the case of 1 Chronicles 6, each sanctified Levitical generation) was conceived at the average age of 12 years old.
 The genealogies work out perfectly, however, for a 15th century Exodus—around 25 years old for the father of each successive generation.

-In summary, then, the Bible clearly reveals that the Exodus could in no way have happened in the 13th century b.c.e.
+This is just a sampling of the more obvious and straightforward proofs for an early Exodus.
+There are others besides (such as the rather more complex, yet remarkable calculation of Jubilee years and land sabbaths).
+In sum, Bible chronology clearly and consistently reveals that the Exodus could in no way have happened in the 13th century b.c.e.
 So where did this date come from?
 Why is it touted as the period of the biblical Exodus (and at the same time used as evidence against the Bible)?